jaivrat/R-Technical/README.md

 # R-Technical

-This is repository for technical utility functions and cool stuff available in R
+This is repository for technical utility functions and cool stuff available in R.